-Coach Rebecca: Hi, everybody.
-Welcome.
+Coach Rebecca: Hi everybody, and welcome.
 I am so excited to be here with Sara Robinson who I’m having a little fan girl moment with because she is one of the people who taught me a lot of what I know.

 Sara Robinson: I’m blushing.

 Coach Rebecca: She is way more experienced than I am and just an amazing resource for sports psychology knowledge.
 She’s super creative.
-She was obviously born to do this work ,and I am so grateful to have her as the newest member of the Complete Performance Coaching team.
-Today, you guys get to know here a little bit.
-I’ll pick her brain so that you guys can get to know her and then of course you can always reach out to her through the site or through the Facebook page to make sure that you get all your questions answered not that she is available to us.
+She was obviously born to do this work, and I am so grateful to have her as the newest member of the Complete Performance Coaching team.
+Today, you all get to know here a little bit.
+I’ll pick her brain so that you can get to know her, and then of course you can always reach out to her through the site or through the Facebook page to make sure you get all of your questions answered now that she is available to us.
 So Sara, welcome.